 Continuing Studies Options for Professional Development

 University of Toronto‘s School of Continuing Studies provides valuable knowledge and credentials to open up new career paths and to inspire creative curiosity.
 They constantly evolve their programs to help people achieve their personal and professional goals, to further the economic and cultural life of Canadians and to match the pace of social change.
 The School offers courses in industry relevant areas such as Business and Professional Studies; Project Management; Life Science Enterprise; Occupational Health and Safety; Lean Sigma 6; Human Resources Management and Big Data Management.
+Recent Graduates from the University of Toronto have credits to use towards taking these courses as well.
+Learn more about U of T Alumni Benefits.

 Other universities and colleges also offer continuing education programs which may suit your needs and may be more convenient in terms of location and timing.